4 Simple Steps for Better Whole-Body Fitness and Function

 If you’re new to a type of activity, start slow and make sure you stay safe.
 And don’t forget to check in with your doctor if you’re not already active and planning to start a new exercise routine.

-Sources: Balance Exercises, leaving site icon Mayo Clinic, 2023; Flexibility Exercise (Stretching), leaving site icon American Heart Association, 2024; Four Types of Exercise Can Improve Your Health and Physical Ability, leaving site icon National Institute on Aging, 2021; Real-Life Benefits of Exercise and Physical Activity, leaving site icon National Institute on Aging, 2020; Move Your Way, leaving site icon U.S. Department of Health and Human Services, 2024; The 4 most important types of exercise, leaving site icon Harvard Health Publishing, 2023; Physical Activity for Different Groups, leaving site icon Centers for Disease Control and Prevention, 2021; Getting Started with Physical Activity, leaving site icon CDC, 2023; Benefits of Physical Activity, leaving site icon CDC, 2023; How much physical activity do adults need?, leaving site icon CDC, 2022
+Sources: Balance Exercises, leaving site icon Mayo Clinic, 2023; Flexibility Exercise (Stretching), leaving site icon American Heart Association, 2024; Four Types of Exercise Can Improve Your Health and Physical Ability, leaving site icon National Institute on Aging, 2021; Real-Life Benefits of Exercise and Physical Activity, leaving site icon National Institute on Aging, 2020; Move Your Way, leaving site icon U.S. Department of Health and Human Services, 2024; The 4 most important types of exercise, leaving site icon Harvard Health Publishing, 2023; What You Can Do to Meet Physical Activity Recommendations, leaving site icon Centers for Disease Control and Prevention, 2024; Steps for Getting Started With Physical Activity, leaving site icon CDC, 2024; Benefits of Physical Activity, leaving site icon CDC, 2024; Physical Activity for Adults: An Overview, leaving site icon CDC, 2024